Kodomo no kuni (children's magazine): Publication

 Kodomo no kuni was a themed literary magazine created broadly for children, not specifically boys or girls as was often the case with other contemporary publications.
 Its primary audience was middle-class children, as the first issue initially cost 50 sen in 1922.
 Each issue was printed on large, 26 x 18.5 cm (10.3 x 7.3 in) extra-thick paper that was capable of withstanding the grabbing hands of small children.
 Many of the remaining copies of Kodomo no kuni still feature the bright, bold colors as they were printed nearly one hundred years ago because of the publication's use of unusually durable paper.

 The main goal of Kodomo no kuni was to share art of all kinds with children of all ages in Japan.
 The creators had a strong understanding of the importance of early engagement in the arts and strived to encourage children to experiment and explore creatively.
 Each issue featured contributions from both amateur and professional painters, composers, illustrators, writers, lyricists, and other artists.

 The creators of the magazine selected a theme on which all contributions were loosely based each month.
 Paintings, illustrations, choreographed dance steps, stories, crafts, songs, plays, and more were combined side by side in every issue.
 The contributors often worked not only with one another but also with the magazine's young readers who were regularly encouraged to send in their own submissions for publication.

 From January 1922 until March 1944, Kodomo no kuni produced 23 volumes that were separated into 287 smaller, typically 32-page issues.
 The illustration assignments for each issue included the front and back cover in addition to several dozen single and double-page illustration spots.
 Select special issues included a pair of fold-out pages that doubled the amount of illustration space available for a single picture from two pages to four.
-The text is written with hiragana, katakana, and furigana.
+Most text is written in katakana, which also serves as furigana.